ffiondavies/Datacamp/TrackProposal.md

 ###### Learning Objectives

-* Learner will be able to understand and apply Functions with default arguments
+* Learner will be able to apply Functions with default arguments
-* Learner will effectively use iterators and iterables
+* Learner will be able to effectively use iterators and iterables

 ## Course 5.
 Statistical Thinking in Python